evkx/evkx.github.io/content/models/voyah/free/Free/_index.md

 The vehicle’s maximum weight is 2945 kg (6493 lbs), with a base weight of 2340 kg (5159 lbs).
 This allows for a maximum load of 605 kg (1334 lbs), including the driver and passengers.
 Note that some options may increase the base weight and reduce the maximum loading capacity.

-A towbar is standard equipment on this model.
-The maximum total weight on a braked trailer is 2000 kg, and on and unbraked trailer, it is 750 kg (4409/1653 lbs).
+A towbar can be added to the vehicle.
+The maximum permissible weight for a braked trailer is 2000 kg (4409 lbs), while for an unbraked trailer, it is 750 kg (1653 lbs).

+## Availability & Pricing

 {{< pagenavigation b_url="../" b_title="VOYAH FREE" f_url="rangeandconsumption/" f_title="Range" >}}